acsauk/CV/README.md

 - Starting Makers Academy, I had minimal experience of object orientated programming and had never coded in Ruby or JavaScript.
 After an intense 16 weeks I found I was comfortable in both languages and had developed the skills and frameworks to pick up new technologies/languages quickly.

-- During my current role at Bluetel Solutions my time is split between multiple projects for a national energy company.
-The majority of my time is spent developing creative custom solutions to business challenges using the Salesforce platform coding in Apex and using SFDX for workflow.
-I have also spent some time working on a AWS Lambda codebase to implement a monitoring system for existing code.
-This was a first for me in regards to both the languages but I had submitted my first pull request within the first week to fix a UI bug that was preventing a team of 1000 from being able to carry out certain actions in the Salesforce environment.
+- My current role at Bluetel Solutions is split between multiple projects for a national energy company.
+The majority of my time is spent developing creative custom solutions to business challenges using the Salesforce platform coding in Apex and using Mavensmate and SFDX for workflow.
+I have also spent some time working on a AWS Lambda codebase to parse and sanitise email data from Salesforce ready to be used in AWS Machine Learning to make predictions on categories.
+This was a first for me in regards to both languages but I had submitted a pull request within the first week to fix a UI bug that was preventing a large team from being able to carry out business critical actions in the Salesforce environment.

 #### Communication and Teamwork